melloware/quarkus-primereact/README.md

 $ ./mvnw compile quarkus:dev
 ```

+Watch as it starts up a temporary PostreSQL database just for this session.
 In this mode you can make changes to the code and have the changes immediately applied, by just refreshing your browser.

-    Hot reload works even when modifying your JPA entities.
+    Hot reload works add a new REST endpoint and see it update in realtime.
 Try it!
-Even the database schema will be updated on the fly.

 To modify the React UI and perform live coding try this out: